yashchamria/AlgorithmSpecialization/readme.md

 Added Topological sort to find the linear transversal order for the vertices of a directed acyclic graph.
 This algorithm also relies on DFS and runs in O(V + E) time.

 Day 2: Implemented Dijkstra's algorithm to find the shortest path.
 The implementation uses the min-heap to store the vertex distance making the lookup for minimum distance constant time.
 This approach gives the running time of O(ElogV).
+Implemented a Median maintenance algorithm for an ongoing stream of data using multiple heaps in O(logn) running time.